 The Transportation Modernization Act of 2009, as amended, eliminated the pledges of sales tax revenue to MassDOT through the Commonwealth Transportation Fund (CTF).
 Beginning in FY14, the motor vehicle sales tax collections were shifted from the general fund to the CTF while also eliminating the 0.385% pledge of regular and meals sales tax.
 During FY15, approximately \$510 million in sales tax revenue was transferred to MassDOT.
-From the Commonwealth Transportation Fund, \$123 million was dedicated to funding the operations of the MBTA while an additional \$40 million was dedicated to funding the operations are transferred through the CTF.
+From the Commonwealth Transportation Fund, \$123 million was dedicated to funding the operations of the MBTA while an additional \$40 million was dedicated to funding the operations of the regional transit authorities.
+These amounts are transferred through the CTF.